VileSnack/LionSnake/README.md

 * Project types
 	* Projects can be created to use left-hand (Y is up, Z is forward) or right-hand (Z is up, Y is forward) orientation.
 	* Models can be created.
-		* The axes are displayed upon model project creation.
-		* The model view can be zoomed, rotated, and translated.
-		* TODO: Add control to toggle display of the axes.
-		* TODO: Label the axes.
 		* The user can add the vertices and edges of a cube.
 		* TODO: Add the faces, too.
 		* TODO: Support adding other object shapes (tori, cylinders, etc.)